vegaf1/xplane-acasx/README.md

 The software you need to install the software

 ```
-*Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator
+* Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator
-*Ubuntu 18.04, ROS Melodic
+* Ubuntu 18.04, ROS Melodic
-*XPlane11 Flight Simulator
+* XPlane11 Flight Simulator
-*XPlane- Connect Plugin (follow instructions on the link below to have the plugin show on the XPlane11 window)
+* XPlane- Connect Plugin (follow instructions on the link below to have the plugin show on the XPlane11 window)
     https://github.com/nasa/XPlaneConnect
+* Python3

 ### Installing